abbyazari/vSWIM/README.md

 This project is currently (10/17/2023) using data from the MAVEN mission and Gaussian process regression to estimate the upstream conditions at Mars.

-Current issues (room for improvement):
+Current issues that are precluding Git progress:

 - Jasper's files (upstream original dataset) are TOO LARGE to have hosted on Github.
 - Same with orbital cadence of MAVEN, too large